 - Networking: Meet fellow attorneys in your area of practice and get connected with other legal professionals.

 The Volunteer Lawyers Project provides primary malpractice insurance for all pro bono work.

 In advance of the clinic, please feel free to review the video of last year’s training below.

 In addition, please refer to the Self-Help Guides page of the Appeals Court website.
 Though the page is geared towards litigants, this information provides good background for advising.

-If you are interested in volunteering for the clinics or to review cases for appellate merit, please contact Miranda Black at email@example.com.
+If you are interested in volunteering for the clinics or to review cases for appellate merit, please contact Emelia Andres at firstname.lastname@example.org.

 If you are a lawyer in an APBCO firm and are interested in volunteering at the Clinic, please contact the pro bono coordinator in your firm.